emdgroup-liquid/liquid/CONTRIBUTING.md

 #### How do I submit a (good) bug report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information by filling in [the template](https://github.com/emdgroup-liquid/liquid/blob/main/.github/ISSUE_TEMPLATE/bug_report.md).
+Create an issue and provide the following information by filling in [the template][bug report template].

 Explain the problem and include additional details to help maintainers reproduce the problem: